shinyagroove/LoL-Esports-ML/README.md

 We will use p-value cutoff 0.05

+<iframe src="assets/permutation.html" width=1040 height=720 frameBorder=0></iframe>

 The p-value we got is 0.0.
 Because p-value we got is 0 and is below the cutoff, we will reject the null hypothesis.
 Therefore, we suspect that our model does worse for champions that are less frequently played.
-Here is the result graph:

-<iframe src="assets/permutation.html" width=1040 height=720 frameBorder=0></iframe>